Bo and Me

 “You know, I was just kind of joking with him.
 Like that I knew it was going to happen, that’d he’d win.
 Well, if you look at the video, the guy says ‘the closest vote in the history of the Heisman Trophy, the winner from Auburn University, Bo Jackson.’
 And what does he do?’
 He stands up, turns around and shakes my hand.”

-It’s hard for me to describe how I felt when I looked up at the JumboTron and saw you emerge from the fog at Chizik’s right hand (or vice versa).
+It’s hard for me to describe how I felt when I looked up at the Jumbotron and saw you emerge from the fog at Chizik’s right hand (or vice versa).
 It was the same feeling I had the moment your bat crushed the second ball pitched to you in the ’89 All-Star game.
 I knew you were going to hit a home run at your first at bat.
-And it happened.
-You are that guy.
-You are Roy Hobbes in The Natural – which came out in ’84, by the way – just like Mark Murphy says every time he’s asked, just like he wrote for David Rosenblatt’s questionnaire 20 years ago.
+And it happened!
+You are that guy!
+You are Roy Hobbes in “The Natural,” just like Mark Murphy says every time he’s asked, just like he wrote for David Rosenblatt’s questionnaire 20 years ago.
 And I knew you were going to be be there.
-And I just couldn’t believe I hadn’t been able to get a hold of you.
+And I just couldn’t believe I hadn’t been able to get in touch with you.
 I couldn’t believe it.
 I texted Jennie “Bo is here.
 Like always, expect a miracle.”
 And I decided then and there that I was going to find you after the game.
-Dad called me to ask if that was really you up on the jumbotron and I told him what I was going to do.
-“Hey, I’ll get arrested,” I told him.
-“I don’t care.
-And for my one phone call I’ll tell them ‘I want to call Bo Jackson.’”
+Dad called me to ask if that was really you up on the screen, and I said “yep” and told him what I was going to do.
+“Hey, I’ll get arrested, I don’t care,” I told him.
+“And for my one phone call I’ll tell them ‘I want to call Bo Jackson.’”

-Go for it, he said.
+“Go for it,” he said.

 “I’m not so sure.”

-“Yeah he is, just like Cameron Newton is.
+“Yeah, he is, just like Cameron Newton is.
 Look, the ones of us that saw Bo, like us grown folk, and like you did as a kid, were blessed to have seen the greatest athlete that ever lived.
 He was the Secretariat of football players.
 But Cameron Newton…”

 “… Cameron Newton is as much a freak as Bo Jackson was.
 And, boy, that’s right now.
 What you’re looking at every Saturday right now.”

-I’m not sure when I first realized that Cam Newton was forcing me to rethink my approach to the article better than anybody’s ever written about Bo.
-It might have been when Dye said what he said.
+I’m not sure when I first realized that Cam Newton was forcing me to rethink my approach to the article better than anybody’s ever written about Bo Jackson.
+It might have been when Coach said what he said.
 It might have been when Sadie saw me watching Cam’s highlights from the South Carolina game and said ‘Daddy, you’re always watching Bo Jackson videos.”
-It might have been earlier in the season, when I opened up an issue of Sports Illustrated to a full-page ad for Nissan, “proud sponsors of the Heisman Memorial Trophy,” that featured a photo of Bo Jackson captioned “Anything you can do, he can do better”… and then followed Bo’s eyes to a story on the adjacent page about Auburn’s exceptional new quarterback, Cam Newton.
-But I knew for sure that he had last night when I looked up at the jumbotron and watched in numb awe as Bo Jackson emerged from the fog, the tip of the spear, like somehow I knew he would, and then watched it flash to Cam, then back to Bo, then back to Cam.
-My Dad called – “was that Bo?!
-He’s here?!”
+It might have been earlier in the season when I opened up an issue of “Sports Illustrated” to a full-page ad for Nissan, “proud sponsors of the Heisman Memorial Trophy,” that showed a photo of Bo Jackson with the caption “Anything you can do, he can do better”… and then followed Bo’s eyes to a story on the adjacent page about Auburn’s exceptional new quarterback, Cam Newton.

-And I knew it when I got a text message from my friend that read: “Bo is on the sidelines.
-Is he here for an anointing?”… and I knew it when I replied after Cam’s second touchdown: “Cam Over the Top”… and knew it later that night when I saw video and photos of Bo and Cam together in the locker room, shaking hands.
-Of course, since I never got to talk to Bo Jackson or show him the Polaroid or shake his hand again or tell him that the article better than anybody’s ever written about him wasn’t going to be an expose, or really even a profile, or really anything other than a love letter from a five year old boy (“and girl,” Sadie says), it’s possible that Cam Newton did more than reshape the angle of the story; it’s possible he kind of might have saved it.
+And I knew it when my friend texted me: “Bo is on the sidelines.
+Is he here for the anointing?”… and I knew it when I replied with “Cam Over The Top” right after Cam’s second rushing touchdown … and knew it later that night when I saw video and photos of Bo and Cam together in the locker room, shaking hands.
+Of course, since I never got to talk to Bo Jackson or show him the Polaroid or shake his hand again or tell him that the article better than anybody’s ever written about him wasn’t going to be an expose, or really even a profile, or really anything other than a love letter from a five-year-old boy (“and girl,” Sadie says), it’s possible that Cam Newton did more than reshape the angle of the story.
+It’s possible he sort of saved it.

-This morning, Kirk Sampson, Auburns’ assistant athletic director, wrote me back to tell me that if I really needed to interview Cam Newton for a story on Bo Jackson, and really needed to do it in person, that I could try my luck tonight after post-practice interviews.
+This morning, Kirk Sampson, Auburn’s assistant athletic director, wrote me back to tell me that if I really needed to interview Cam Newton for a story on Bo Jackson, and if I really needed to do it in person, that I could try my luck tonight after post-practice interviews.
 I showed up early.
-Mark Murphy, editor of Inside The Auburn Tigers Magazine, was setting up his laptop.
+Mark Murphy, editor of “Inside The Auburn Tigers Magazine,” was setting up his laptop.
 Mark actually wrote the first real feature story on Bo.
-It was during his freshman season “when he was painfully shy… and just starting to figure out he was a special athlete.”
+It was during his freshman season “when he was painfully shy,” Murphy says, “and just starting to figure out he was a special athlete.”

-“A lot of people think he’s the best American athlete of the 20th century… but part of the mystique about Bo is the potential unrealized, because the injury that cut his career short.
-Everyone remembers him in his absolute prime,” Murphy told me.
-“I don’t know if many of these kids even knew who he was before yesterday.”
+“A lot of people think he’s the best American athlete of the 20th century,” Murphy told me, “but part of the mystique about Bo is the potential unrealized, because the injury that cut his career short.
+Everyone remembers him in his absolute prime.
+I don’t know if many of these kids even knew who he was before yesterday.”

 “So you saw him play,” I said.
 “Tell me about him.”